nickmackowski/swiftSUITE/docs/swiftVAULT.md

 Last Backup: Never                                     ● 3 Reused
 ```

-The grid shows credential number, a reuse flag (`R` in yellow), service name, URL, and account name.
+The grid shows credential number, a reuse / weak flag, service name, URL, and account name.
 Reused / weak passwords are highlighted to help you identify accounts that share the same password.

 ---